 The Governing Body helps set and keep under review, the strategic framework within which the Head Teacher and staff should run the school.
 In all its work, the Governing Body focuses on the key issues of raising standards of achievement, establishing high expectations and promoting effective teaching and learning.

-Governors have number of statutory duties to fulfil and play a significant rôle in creating a vision and strategy that is shared by all members of the school community.
+Governors a have number of statutory duties to fulfil and play a significant rôle in creating a vision and strategy that is shared by all members of the school community.
 They look to the future in their contribution to school development and are constantly seeking ways to ensure that the best possible education is offered to

 The Rev Dr Rob James is Vicar of the Benefice and an ex officio Foundation governor.
 He lives in the vicarage in Newnham with his wife Jean and serves on the Business Committee.
 Rob has special responsibility for spirituality and leads collective worship each week at school.
 He and Jean run Monday Club at school, with Bible activities for Junior children.